Jet Age Museum: History

 The organisation was formed in 1986 and established as a company limited by guarantee.

 The museum first opened to the public at the Gloucester Trading Estate, the former Brockworth aerodrome.
 With the aid of grants and public donations, it began to amass a collection of aircraft.
 The museum's first significant public opening began with a temporary exhibition in a hangar adjacent to Gloucestershire Airport.
 This had to close in 2000 after it was announced the former wartime hangar was to be demolished.
 The aircraft were dispersed to a number of locations in Gloucestershire including, briefly, at the former GAC 'shadow' factory at Bentham.
 A workshop was established at Brockworth Court and the remaining airframes eventually made their way back to Gloucestershire Airport, where they were placed in open storage.
 In 2005, an Avro Anson in the collection was sold for restoration.

 The museum made a number of unsuccessful bids to the Heritage Lottery Fund to construct a purpose-built facility before finally submitting plans for a building at Gloucestershire Airport.
-In January 2011 plans were approved for a new to house the museum's collection.
+In January 2011 plans were approved for a new building to house the museum's collection.
 One year later, an agreement was reached for a 45 year lease of the land the building sits on.

 The museum opened provisionally from 24 August 2013 and officially in May 2014.
 A Gloster Meteor was added in 2013 and a Gloster Javelin purchased from RAF Leeming in 2014 was moved to the museum a few months later.
 With these acquisitions, the museum had a significant number of aircraft on display outside and as a result announced a fundraising campaign for an extension in 2019.